ec-jrc/lisflood-model/3_optLISFLOOD_reservoirs/index.md

 ## Preparation of input data

-For the simulation of reservoirs a number of addition input files are necessary.
+For the simulation of reservoirs a number of additional input files are necessary.
 First, the locations of the reservoirs are defined on a (nominal) map called '*res.map*'.
 It is important that all reservoirs are located on a channel pixel (you can verify this by displaying the reservoirs map on top of the channel map).
 Also, since each reservoir receives its inflow from its upstream neighbouring channel pixel, you may want to check if each reservoir has any upstream channel pixels at all (if not, the reservoir will gradually empty during a model run!).
 The management of the reservoirs is described by 7 tables.
 The following table lists all required input:

 ***Table:*** *Input requirements reservoir routine.*